RondNath/SKRtools/README.md

 - the computation of the individual moments (mean, variance, skewness and kurtosis),
 - a Skewness-Kurtosis Relationship (SKR) analysis and related regression parameters (Slope, Y-intercept, R², distance from predicted SKR, distance from reference SKR)

-The SKR framework consider the complexity found in distribution shapes (non Gaussian) and analyse similarities in these shapes.
+The SKR framework consider the complexity found in distribution shapes (non Gaussian) and analyses similarities in these shapes.

 Installing the package
 ---------------------------------